Book Lists

-New Release Books by Truman Capote
+New Releases by Truman Capote

-Truman Capote is the author of In Cold Blood and Breakfast at Tiffany's (2022), Penguin Readers Level 4: Breakfast at Tiffany's (ELT Graded Reader) (2022), Brooklyn: A Personal Memoir (2015), The Early Stories of Truman Capote (2015) and other 156 books.
+Truman Capote is the author of Música para camaleones (2024), Penguin Readers Level 4: Breakfast at Tiffany's (ELT Graded Reader) (2022), Breakfast at Tiffany's (2022), Una casa a Brooklyn Heights (2020), The Early Stories of Truman Capote (2015).

 Penguin Readers Level 4: Breakfast at Tiffany's (ELT Graded Reader)